-On versions of Ubuntu released after April 2023, it is no longer possible by default to use pip to install packages onto your system.
+On versions of Ubuntu released after April 2023, it is no longer possible to use pip to install packages onto your system.
 Unfortunately, you will need to use the replacement pipx command instead, which places installed packages in an isolated environment.
-This should not negatively affect Reticulum, but will not work for including and using Reticulum in your own scripts and programs.
+This should not negatively affect Reticulum, but installation via this method is not fully tested yet.